Pentheus

 In Greek mythology, Pentheus (/ˈpɛnθjuːs/; Πενθεύς) was a king of Thebes.
 His father was Echion, the wisest of the Spartoi.
-His mother was Agave, the daughter of Cadmus, the founder of Thebes, and the goddess Harmonia.
-His sister was Epeiros.
+His mother was Agave, the daughter of Cadmus, the founder of Thebes, and grandson of the goddess Harmonia.
+His sister was Epeiros and his son was Menoeceus.

 Much of what is known about the character comes from the interpretation of the myth in Euripides' tragic play, The Bacchae.

 Mythological biography

 The story of Pentheus' resistance to Dionysus and his subsequent punishment is presented by Euripides as follows.

 Cadmus, the king of Thebes, abdicated due to his old age in favour of his grandson Pentheus.
 Pentheus soon banned the worship of the god Dionysus, who was the son of his aunt Semele, and forbade the women of Cadmeia to partake in his rites.

 An angered Dionysus caused Pentheus' mother Agave and his aunts Ino and Autonoë, along with all the other women of Thebes, to rush to Mount Cithaeron in a Bacchic frenzy.
 Accordingly, Pentheus imprisoned Dionysus, thinking the man simply a follower, but his chains fell off and the jail doors opened for him.

 Dionysus lured Pentheus, disguised as a woman, out to spy on the Bacchic rites, where Pentheus expected to see sexual activities.
 The daughters of Cadmus saw him in a tree and thought him to be a wild animal.
 They pulled Pentheus down and tore him limb from limb (as part of a ritual known as the sparagmos).
 When his true identity was later discovered, officials exiled the women from Thebes.
 Some say that his own mother was the first to attack him, tearing his arm off and then tearing off his head.
 She placed the head on a stick and took it back to Thebes, but only realized whose head it was after meeting her father Cadmus.

 The name "Pentheus", as Dionysus and Tiresias both point out, means "Man of Sorrows" and derives from πένθος, pénthos, sorrow or grief, especially the grief caused by the death of a loved one.
 His name appeared to mark him for tragedy.
 Pentheus was succeeded by his uncle Polydorus.